chshersh/iris/examples/simple-grep/README.md

   field in `appSettings`.
 Iris will run the parser on the start and either throw an exception on parsing errors or parse successfully and provide the result in `CliEnv` in the `CliEnvApp`.
-* Parse CLI options are stored in the `cliEnvCmd` field of the Iris environment.
+* Parsed CLI options are stored in the `cliEnvCmd` field of the Iris environment.
 * We get this field by calling the `asksCliEnv` function.
 Since our `App` type derived `MonadReader` with the proper arguments, we can extract all the environment fields.